 Tuna belong to the family Scombridae.
 They are large, oceanic fish and are seasonally migratory, some making trans-oceanic journeys.
 Albacore are found throughout the world's temperate, sub-tropical and tropical oceans, although they are less common in the tropics.
 They are found from the surface to a depth of 600m where they often form mixed schools with skipjack, yellowfin and bluefin tuna.
 They grow more slowly than skipjack and yellowfin tuna, reaching a maximum size of 140cm, 60kg in weight and maximum age of 15 years.
 Albacore mature when about 90cm length and 4-5 years old.
 Spawning normally occurs between January and July.

 Albacore stocks in the Atlantic are assessed by the International Commission for the Conservation of Atlantic Tunas (ICCAT).
 The latest stock assessment of South Atlantic albacore was conducted in 2013 and included catch, effort and size data up to 2011.
 There was considerable uncertainty in the data available for assessments, so a wide range of scenarios were modelled.
-The provisional catch for 2012 is 24,726t which is about the same as the 2011 catch and up about 12% from the previous five year average and also a little over the Total Allowable Catch of 24,000t.
+The provisional catch for 2013 is 19,148t which is down about 22% from the previous year, but only slightly lower than the previous five year average and under the TAC of 24,000t.
 The scientific committee note that both the stock and fishing mortality are close to that which would produce MSY, however, the stock is being marginally overfished (Fishing mortality, F2011, at 1.04Fmsy with a range of 0.38 to 1.32) and is an overfished state (Biomass, B, at 0.92Bmsy with a range of 0.71 to 1.26).
 The wide ranges demonstrate high uncertainty in the assessment.

 Recent research from across the Atlantic, Mediterranean and Pacific suggests that fluctuations in environmental conditions may have dramatic impacts on the temporal and spatial distribution of albacore populations.

-In 2011, following scientific advice, the TAC was lowered to 24,000 tonnes and this has been reapplied for the next three years.
-This TAC was slightly overshot in both 2011 and 2012, but since implementation of TACs in 2001, adherence has been relatively good.
+In 2011, following scientific advice, the albacore TAC here was lowered to 24,000 tonnes and remains in place until 2016.
+The TAC was slightly overshot in both 2011 and 2012, but since implementation of TACs in 2001, adherence has been relatively good.
 Under the current TAC though the latest assessment indicates that it will take until 2020 before there is 50% probability of the stock being above Bmsy.
 A lower TAC would see the stock reach Bmsy much sooner.
 Any overshooting of the TAC in subsequent years will result in this overshot amount being deducted from the TAC in the following year.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below .
 Click on a name to show the sustainable options available.